Artificial intelligence

 Images

-All images used at Scania must follow our look and feel principles for imagery, where authenticity is key.
-Images should be professional, realistic, and natural.
+All images used at Scania must follow our look and feel principles for Scania imagery, where authenticity is key.
+Images must be professional and feel realistic and natural.
 Whether created by a photographer, CGI artist, or AI, the producer must be trained in and follow Scania’s imagery guidelines.

 An external service may only be provided with Scania specific information that has no restriction, i.e. that is classified as public (internal, confidential or secret material should not be used).
-When it comes to using images from Scania Media Portal, only images on Level 4 may be used as input, and images of persons or that are shot by external photographers should be avoided.
-Please contact mediaportal@scania.com for more advice.
+When it comes to using images from Scania Media Provider, only images on Level 4 may be used as input, and images of persons or that are shot by external photographers should be avoided.
+Please contact imagedesk@scania.com for more advice.

 Be aware that for us as a company and professional users, there are more requirements to fulfil than when using AI for private use.
 For example, we have to be transparent that we use AI, and also save the prompts that we have used.